moonLight-7k/Question/README.md

 # My Repository
 Welcome to my repository!
-This is a collection of my projects and work that I would like to share with the community.
+This is a collection of my HackeRank questions , that I would like to share with the community.

 ## License
 This repository is licensed under the [MIT License](https://github.com/moonLight-7k/Hacker-Rank-Question/blob/main/LICENSE).
 This means you are free to use, copy, modify, and distribute the code in this repository for any non-commercial purposes, as long as you provide proper attribution to the original author (me).